bjpeixoto/fantasypunk/03-basic-moves.md

 On a solid hit, choose two keys.
 On a messy hit choose one.
 On a miss, brace yourself.

-Keys: Sense, feel, wonder, attune, mystery, marvel, portent, presage, hunch, sign.
+Keys:
+- wonder, portend, imagine;
+- sense, probe, trust, respect;
+- attune, empower, inspire.

 Describe how the keys you picked factor in the outcome.